yjimk/nginx-nodejs/README.md

 This repo is a fork of [ngineered/nginx-nodejs](https://github.com/ngineered/nginx-nodejs), simply due to some issues I was facing with node v4 and npm install on ubuntu 16.04.

+Work in progress, not yet tested in production.

 ####Changes
 - Install Node v6.2.0
 - Default webroot is now /www